nirmal-mekala/siteify/README.md

 The `hidden` class will be removed on page load (see below).
 The script injects a `header` tag within `#page` above `main`.
 Consider `main` or its direct descendent as the root if using a framework.
+You can add a `.full-width` class to the `#page` if desired.

 ### add `script` and `style` tags